 Chestnuts in World Commerce

 The history of chestnuts as a commercial crop goes back at least 5,000 years.
 In all that history the supply has never been able to meet the demand.
-Chestnuts rank 3rd in demand (among nuts) in the world, behind only coconuts and peanuts.
+Chestnuts are the #1 nut in the world in terms of demand, as long as you exclude coconuts and peanuts (neither of which are true nuts).
 Demand for chestnuts exceeds the demand for almonds and all types of walnuts, combined.
 Chestnuts are the 3rd most economically important food crop in China, behind only rice and wheat, and ahead of corn and soybeans.
 All this suggests chestnuts are neither a fad nor a niche crop.

 It is reasonable to conclude high quality, good tasting, and locally grown chestnuts could out-compete and displace some of the poor quality but expensive imports.
-Growers in Southeast Iowa have been receiving $1.30 (for the smallest nuts) and up to $2.70 for good quality nuts at Prairie Grove Chestnut Grower’s Cooperative in Columbus Junction, Iowa in 2016 (chestnuts must be delivered to coop before November 1st).
-Growers who direct market can receive up to $3 to $6 per pound.
+Growers in Southeast Iowa have been receiving $3.20/pound (for the smallest nuts) and up to $4.00/pound for good quality nuts at Prairie Grove Chestnut Growers in Columbus Junction, Iowa in 2024 (chestnuts must be delivered to coop before November 1st).
+Growers who direct market can receive up to $4 to $8, or more, per pound.
 A surge in interest in chestnuts has resulted in many new plantings in the last 20 years.
-Even so, at the rate new chestnut plantings are going in, it will take over 100 years before there are enough acres to meet the demand in the U.S. as it exists today.
+Even so, at the rate new chestnut plantings are going in, it will take many decades before there are enough acres to meet the demand in the U.S. as it exists today.
 Demand has been doubling every 10 years at least since 1980.
 In short:

 –Demand for chestnuts is high, genuine, and long-term.

-–There is no foreseeable danger of overproduction within at least the next 100 years.
+–There is no foreseeable danger of overproduction for many decades.

 –Prices paid for chestnuts have always been high, and are going higher.